As an Amazon Associate I earn from qualifying purchases

 Effective communication is vital for the care ‘receivers’.

 If our communication is going to make a difference, it has to have an effect, or make a change.
 It is important to know what change you want to take place, and start small.
-Information you communicate needs to be clear and concise, and take into account a person’s ability to listen or read, understand, and recall.
-We can use words, pictures, charts, and lists to communicate effectively with others.
+Information you communicate needs to be clear and concise, and you should consider a person’s ability to listen or read, understand, and recall.
+We can use words, pictures, charts, or lists to communicate effectively with others.
 Provide verbal and written instructions that can be understood and followed.
 Use techniques and supplies to improve the results.

 Empowering your loved one or patient with positive communication is beneficial for them and for you.